 - Document everything.
 Keep your copy of your accident report with all associated medical bills, lab and other tests and medication receipts.
 Document missed work and lost wages and other miscellaneous expenses like taxi fares to doctor appointments.

 - Contact an attorney experienced in premises liability cases who will review your evidence, continue investigating your case and get you the compensation that you deserve.

 If you or a family member has been injured in a slip and fall accident or any other type of premises accident or personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys have the right expertise to fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.